NilPointer-Software/bdfd-wiki/src/bdscript/onlyForUsers.md

 ```

 ### Breakdown
-- `username` - The name's of the users that this command can be executed by.
+- `usernames` - The name's of the users that this command can be executed by.
 Separate the usernames using `;`.
 - `errorMessage` - The message that is returned when the command is used by a non-whitelisted user.